bob2942/gcode_to_inform/README.md

 ## Arduino Nano

 Connect the Outputs from the Robot in the following manner.
-If you ar not using the PCB the digital Pin number is given.
 ```
 RoboPin -> Arduino Nano Pin/GPIO
 O1 -> A0/PC0